-If you have any basis in a non-deductible traditional IRA, your distributions will be partially taxable.
-A portion of your distribution represents a return of your non-deductible investment and that portion is recovered tax-free.
+Your distributions will be partially taxable if you have any basis in a non-deductible traditional IRA.
+A portion of your distribution represents a return of your non-deductible investment, and that portion is recovered tax-free.

 Distributions from Roth IRAs are completely tax-free as long as you meet two basic requirements: Your first Roth IRA contribution was made at least five years prior to any distribution, and the funds are distributed after you reach age 59 1/2.

-Distributions from your employer's 401(k) plan are fully taxable because the contributions were excluded from your taxable income at the time they were made.
+Distributions from your employer's 401(k) plan are fully taxable, because the contributions were excluded from your taxable income at the time they were made.
 Distributions from Roth 401(k) accounts are treated the same as Roth IRA distributions.